vaadin/skeleton-starter-flow/README.md

 If you want to run your app locally in the production mode, run `mvn jetty:run -Pproduction`.

-For a full Vaadin Flow application example, there are more choices available also from [vaadin.com/start](https://vaadin.com/start) page.
+For a full Vaadin application example, there are more choices available also from [vaadin.com/start](https://vaadin.com/start) page.

 Branching information:
 * `master` the latest version of the starter, using the latest platform version